-With a global workforce of 160,000 people and global revenues of $24.82B for the 2014 financial year, it’s pretty obvious KPMG isn’t messing around when it comes to, well, anything.
-However, not all of its resources are pointed towards consulting, as it offers three lines of services, Audit, Tax and Advisory, with the Advisory arm of its operations (where consulting lives) generating $9.09 Billion last year.
+With a global workforce of 225,000 people and global revenues of ~$30B, it’s pretty obvious KPMG isn’t messing around when it comes to, well, anything.
+However, not all of its resources are pointed towards consulting, as it offers three lines of services: Audit, Tax and Advisory, with the Advisory arm of its operations (where consulting lives) generating $11.5 Billion in 2020.
 Within the US, KPMG LLP operates from 87 offices with more than 23,000 employees.

 Since its first incarnation in the late 1800s, KPMG’s story is one of continued and sustained growth.
 Weathering the great depression, two world wars, the cold war and a myriad of potential pitfalls in-between, KPMG is now a household name in accounting and auditing, but it also boasts a growing reputation in the consulting field.
 Known as part of the elite “Big 4”, it’s a competent, calculated and shrewd firm, with its eyes fixed on bigger and better things.

 Though not as aggressive, creative or flamboyant as MBB or perhaps even its Big 4 competitors, KPMG is a huge force in the consulting market and not one to be taken lightly.
 Interestingly, KPMG is the only one of the Big 4 that has not yet acquired a boutique strategy firm.
 Keep your eyes open, though – deal talks are rumored.

 Firm Profile Overview (click to jump to section):

 KPMG CONSULTING KEY STATS

 Accounting firm Marwick, Mitchell & Company was founded in 1897 in New York City by James Marwick and Roger Mitchell.
 Eight years later Marwick, Mitchell & Company launched a banking practice, for the first time focusing its efforts on one industry in an effort that proved to be very successful.